pulp/pulp/docs/sphinx/rest-api/glossary.rst

     necessarily correspond to a file.
 It is possible that a content unit is defined as the aggregation of other content units as a grouping mechanism.

+  unit profile
+    A list of :term:`content unit` installed on a :term:`consumer`.
+The structure and content of each item in the profile varies based on the unit type.

   distributor
     Server-side plugin that takes content from a repository and publishes it for consumption.
 The process by which a distributor publishes content varies